chrisscott/flippy/README.md

 # Commands
 The examples below assume you are using the default trigger word `flip`.
 If you are using a custom trigger word use that instead.

-## Invoke flippy and have a table flip as a response:
+## Invoke Flippy and have a table flip as a response:

 `flip`

 `(╯°□°）╯︵ ┻━┻`

-## Have flippy flip some text instead of a table:
+## Have Flippy flip some text instead of a table:

 `flip dood`